Manual2Skill++: Connector-Aware General Robotic Assembly from Instruction Manuals via Vision-Language Models: experiment

 We evaluate the VLM's ability to understand assembly manuals by the accuracy of its predicted attachment point pairs from Stage 2, which are critical for downstream pose estimation and connection execution tasks.
 Predictions are compared against ground-truth annotations for each assembly step under two complementary settings: \begin{itemize} \item Set Matching (Points Selected): We treat the task as identifying the correct \textit{set of attachment points} that receives connectors.
 A prediction is correct if it identifies the right points, regardless of how they are paired. \item Pair Matching (Connections Made): This setting evaluates the task as identifying the correct \textit{unordered pairs of attachment points} that form individual connections.
 This is a stricter measure of whether the exact connections are inferred. \end{itemize}

 For each setting, We report the \textit{success rate}, where a single assembly step is considered successful if the predicted set and pairs perfectly match their ground-truth counterparts.
 We also calculate standard \textit{F1-score} to quantify the overlap between predicted and ground-truth sets or pairs.
 An attachment point from the predicted set or an attachment point pair from the predicted pairs is a true positive if it matches a ground-truth entry otherwise it is a false positive; any ground-truth entry not predicted is a false negative.
+Parts with equivalent edge are considered as identical.
 Final performance is reported as the F1-score and success rate averaged across all 85 assembly steps in the dataset.